Establishing trust in automated reasoning: Reviewability of automated reasoning systems

-Analogies with traditional scientific models and theories are instructive as well, where ``traditional'' means not relying on any form of automated reasoning.
+Analogies with pre-digital scientific models and theories are instructive as well.
 Wide-spectrum theories exist in the form of abstract reasoning frameworks, in particular mathematics.
 The analogue of situated software are concrete models for specific observational contexts.
 In between, we have general theoretical frameworks, such as evolutionary theory or quantum mechanics, and models that intentionally capture only the salient features of a system under study, pursuing understanding rather than precise prediction.
 Examples for the latter are the Ising model in physics or the Lotka-Volterra equations in ecology.

 Abstract frameworks and general theories are the product of a long knowledge consolidation process, in which individual contributions have been reviewed, verified on countless applications, reformulated from several perspectives, and integrated into a coherent whole.
-This process ensures both reviewability and maturity in a way that has so far no equivalent in software development.
+This process ensures stability, transparency, and conviviality in a way that has so far no equivalent for software.

 Opacity is an issue for theories and models as well: they can be so complex and specialized that only a handful of experts understand them.
 It also happens that people apply such theories and models inappropriately, for lack of sufficient understanding.
 However, automation via computers has amplified the possibility to deploy opaque sets of rules so much that it makes a qualitative difference: scientists can nowadays use software whose precise function they could not understand even if they dedicated the rest of their career to it.